 - Start by pouring 5 liters of cold water into a bucket.

 - Then, pour the washing soda in little by little, being careful not to splash yourself with it.
 Use a wooden pole to stir this mixture and avoid inhaling the vapors that come off of it.
-It is a dangerous mixture, and if it starts heating up and spattering, it could burn you.
+It’s a dangerous mixture, and if it starts heating up and spattering, it could burn you.

 - You should make sure to constantly stir the mixture and, above all, be patient.
 This is a long process that will take more than half an hour during which you should never stop stirring with the wooden pole.
-Little by little, you will see the mixture begin to take on a new, thicker consistency.
+Little by little, you’ll see the mixture begin to take on a new, thicker consistency.

 - Now, let this homemade detergent set for an entire day.
 After 24 hours have gone by, add the other 5 liters of water and stir vigorously.
 Again, let the mixture set.

 - You should repeat this process for 5 days.
 Stir it each morning (you don’t need to add any more water).
-You will see it become thicker until it starts to look like the detergent you buy at the supermarket.
+You’ll see it become thicker until it starts to look like the detergent you buy at the supermarket.
 After 5 days have gone by, you can store the mixture in a container and start using it.
 It’s great!

 2. Homemade candles with used cooking oil